gerwaric/acquisition/README.md

 You can list items for trade using forum shop threads.
 These threads are indexed by the official trade site.
 This allows you to list items in remove-only tabs as well as character invetories, which are not normally listed on the official trade site.

-Acquisition runs on Windows and macOS, and probably Linux with some effort.
+Acquisition runs on Windows, macOS, Linux.

 You can download setup packages from [the releases page](https://github.com/gerwaric/acquisition/releases).

-## Compiling or Developing Acquisition
+## Building Acquisition

 Acquisition is written in C++ and uses the Qt widget toolkit.

+### Qt

-Acquisition can be built on all supported platforms with Qt Creator.
+Acquisition should be buildable with Qt Creator (Community) on any platform that supports Qt 6.5.

+Acquisition depends on the following Qt modules, which should be installed from the Qt Maintenance Tool:
+- Qt HTTP Server
+- Qt WebSockets

-### Windows
+### Microsoft Windows

-On Windows you can also use Visual Studio with the Qt Visual Studio Tools extension.
+On Windows you can also build Acquisition with Visual Studio 2019 and the Qt Visual Studio Tools extension.

-v0.9.10 was built with the following tools:
+Windows releases are currently built with:
+- Windows 11
-- Qt Creator 11.0.3 with Qt 6.5.3 LTS and MSVC 2019 64-bit (for release builds)
+- Qt Creator 11.0.3 (Community) with Qt 6.5.3 LTS and MSVC 2019 64-bit (for release builds)
-- Visual Studio 2019 with Qt Visual Studio Tools 3.0.1 (for editing, debugging, and testing)
+- Visual Studio 2019 with Qt Visual Studio Tools 3.0.2 (for editing, debugging, and testing)
 - Inno Setup 6.2.2 (for installer creation)

+**NOTE**: v0.9.9 is the last version of Acquisition that runs on Windows 7 and 8.

-### macOS
+### Apple macOS

-v0.9.10 was built on an M1 Mac running macOS Ventura 13.6 with the following tools:
+macOS releases are currently built with:
+- macOS Ventura 13.6.1 on Apple M1 silicon
-- Qt Creator 11.0.3 with Qt 6.5.3 for macOS
+- Qt Creator 11.0.3 (Community) with Qt 6.5.3 for macOS
 - XCode 15.0.1

+### Linux

+Linux releases are currently built with:
+- Linut Mint 20 Cinnamon (based on Ubuntu Focal)
+- Qt Creator 11.0.3 (Community) with Qt 6.5.3 GCC 64bit
+- OpenSSL 3.1.4 (manually built and installed from source)
+- linuxdeployqt (for AppImage creation)

 ## Command line